 A high C-peptide value indicates that your beta cells are capable of manufacturing sufficient insulin, and by switching to a low-fat, plant-based, whole-food diet it’s possible to completely reverse insulin resistance and eliminate your need for diabetes medications using your food as medicine (16–19).

 A medium C-peptide value indicates that you have adequate insulin production to fully reverse prediabetes or type 2 diabetes mellitus, but that it’s imperative to maximize your insulin sensitivity in order to prevent beta cells from becoming exhausted over time.

 A low C-peptide measurement means that your beta cells have been permanently impaired.
 In this situation, you will likely require exogenous insulin to control your blood glucose for the rest of your life.

 If you are living with type 2 diabetes and have been told to inject insulin unaware of your C-peptide value, then you are in the same situation as millions of people around the world.
 The vast majority of these patients have a medium or high C-peptide value and can fully reverse insulin resistance using lifestyle modification.

 However, while it is true that type 2 diabetes can often be fully reversed, this is not always the case.

-In the progression towards type 2 diabetes, beta cells in your pancreas can begin hypersecreting insulin as early as 20 years before diabetes is even detected, in an effort to prevent your blood glucose from elevating as a result of increasing insulin resistance.
+In the progression towards type 2 diabetes mellitus, beta cells in your pancreas can begin hypersecreting insulin as early as 20 years before diabetes is even detected, in an effort to keep you at a low blood sugar level and prevent your blood glucose from elevating as a result of increasing insulin resistance.

 As you can see in the image below, insulin is not the limiting factor in the early stages of the disease process.
 As insulin resistance progresses, beta cells increase insulin production – sometimes by as much as 500% of normal – in order to protect against elevated blood glucose.